Simple-ML/Simple-ML/Dataset-API.md

 ### Feature Selection

-keepAttributes(attributeIDs: Any) -> Dataset:
+`keepAttributes(attributeIDs: Any) -> Dataset`

-Selects features from dataset as per list provided as parameter.
+Selects features from the data set as per the list of attribute identifiers provided as parameter.

 ### Train Test Split

-splitIntoTrainAndTest(trainRatio: float) -> Dataset:
+`splitIntoTrainAndTest(trainRatio: float) -> Dataset`

-This function is splitting data into train and test with given ratio as parameter.
+This function splits data into train and test with the given training ratio as a parameter.

 ### Generating Statistics

-getStatistics(self) -> dict:
+`getStatistics() -> dict`

-Generation metadata with this function.
-Its creating stats for numeric, string and geometry columns.
+Generation of metadata, i.e., statistics for numeric, string and geometry columns.
-Stats are number of null values, number of valid values, median, histogram (10% bucket/interval size), value distributions, mean, number of values, numberOfValidNonNullValues, minimum, maximum, standardDeviation, numberOfInvalidValues, deciles and quantiles and outliers
+The Statistics are number of null values, number of valid values, median, histogram (10% bucket/interval size), value distributions, mean, number of values, numberOfValidNonNullValues, minimum, maximum, standard deviation, number of invalid values, deciles, quantiles and outliers